g00dnatur3/minex-node-stratum-pool/README.md

 https://blog.zencash.com/update-for-the-equihash-mining-application-z-nomp/

-This i went into ACTION and fixed it.
+Thus i went into ACTION and fixed it.

 DROP ME A STAR PLEASE IF U FIND THIS REPO HELPFUL